CGTrader/react-images/README.md

 Run `yarn link "react-images"` in the CGT repository root directory.

+Run `yarn run watch`.

 Create a feature branch.
 Code changes will automatically be picked up by the CGT webpack.

-Run `yarn run start` to launch the local wepback dev server.

 ## Updating package code

-Merge feature branch into master and push master to remote.
+Merge feature branch into master, run `yarn run build` and push master to remote.

 ## Quick start